MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/social-identities.md

 ## Resource Owner Password Credentials (ROPC) With B2C

-For more details on the ROPC flow, please see this [documentation](./username-password-authentication.md).
+For more details on the ROPC flow, please see the [username and password flow documentation](./username-password-authentication.md).

 ### This flow is not recommended

 This flow is **not recommended** because your application asking a user for their password is not secure.
-For more information about this problem, see [this article](https://news.microsoft.com/features/whats-solution-growing-problem-passwords-says-microsoft/).
+For more information about this problem, see [why Microsoft is working to make passwords a thing of the past](https://news.microsoft.com/features/whats-solution-growing-problem-passwords-says-microsoft/).

 By using username/password you are giving-up a number of things: